 Dianne B. McKay, MD, FAST

 Dianne B McKay, MD, is a board-certified nephrologist who specializes in kidney transplantation.
 She is the medical director of the kidney transplant program at UC San Diego Health.
-Her expertise includes pre and post kidney transplant care, pregnancy in transplant recipients, and the care of your adults who are transitioning from pediatric to adult transplant programs.
+Her expertise includes pre and post kidney transplant care, pregnancy in transplant recipients, and the care of young adults who are transitioning from pediatric to adult transplant programs.
 She is also the current AST Past President.

 As a professor in the Department of Medicine, Dr. McKay instructs medical students, residents, and fellows at UC San Diego School of Medicine.
 She is a national expert in transplant immunology and maintains an active National Institutes of Heath (NIH)-funded laboratory that studies ways to prevent kidney graft loss before and after transplantation.